XiaofengZhu/uRank_urRank/README.md

 Feature, label serialization code: prepare_data.py

-- An example of serialized data addressed in the paper can be found in folder data/OHSUMED/2/ (Fold 2 of the OHSUMED dataset)
+- An example of serialized data addressed in the paper can be found in folder: data/OHSUMED/2/ (Fold 2 of the OHSUMED dataset)
+- The original OHSUMED dataset is in folder: learning_to_rank_data_sets_OHSUMED

 Training code: main.py

 Evaluation code: evaluate.py